staabm/staabm.github.io/_posts/2022-12-23-phpstan-speedzember.md

 Look only for the things which clearly dominate the profile.
 Usually there are a few functions/methods taking most of the time.
 After we have an idea what is slow, lets think about how the logic could be made faster.

-I usually try a few quick and dirty changes, and afterwards running the profiling again.
+I usually try a few quick and dirty changes, and afterwards run the profiling again.
 In case these changes lead to a considerable speedup I think about how the fix should be structured and engineered properly.
 In case the changes don't lead to a measurable speedup, I will usually discard the changes and try something different.